 Take a sip and let the wine roll all over your palate.
 You can slurp or aerate the wine by letting it sit in the front of your mouth, pursing your lips and letting air mingle with the wine.
 You may want to try this at home first.
-(You might want to skip this step if you’re on a date.)

 Is the wine dry, sweet or somewhere in between?
 Do you detect a sugary or fruity flavor?
 Do you pick up other flavors?